In 2021, Washington state took the lead by creating the Universal Health Care Commission.

-Take action: Attend upcoming UHCC meetings and add your voice
+Take action: Attend upcoming UHCC and FTAC meetings and add your voice

-The UHCC meets every two months on Zoom.
+The UHCC and FTAC meet every two months on Zoom.
 Meetings are open to the public and your voice is needed.

 Mark your calendar:

-To view and UHCC meeting materials and to receive updates, see the following resources:
+To view UHCC and FTAC meetings materials and to receive updates, see the following resources:

 Connect with us